Rejuva Minerals Application Tips

 Application tips for cake eyeliner - Dry

-- For best results, choose a dark eye shadow shade such as Moonless Night or Brazilian Brown.
+- For best results, choose a dark eye shadow shade such as Brazilian Brown.
 For best and easiest eye liner application, use an Angled eyeliner brush.

 - Load the brush with powder and tap the handle on the edge of the container lid to remove excess product.
 Working from the outer corner of your eye inward, apply powder close to your lash line holding the brush vertically across half of your eye.